GaryTheSnail01/CannonKeys-Remake/README.md

 ## Javascript

-I added 4 functions within main.js, 3 of which are features I plan to implement as detailed below...
+I added four functions within main.js, three of these are features I plan to implement as detailed below...

 ### addToCart

-A simple function that would take an element of a product (most likely the product ID) and add it into the cart array.
+A simple function that would take an element of a product (most likely the product ID) after an "Add to cart" button is pressed, and add the ID into the cart array.
 Afterward we then call the updateItemCount function, further detailed below...

 ### updateItemCount